-We first stayed at Tissamaharama that is a good choice in the east.
-The village is close to the main south coast sight Yala National Park and that’s why the village has a lot of accommodation.
+We first stayed at Tissamaharama that probably is a good choice in the east.
+The village is close to the main sight Yala National Park which is why there is so much accommodation.

 Our travel agent had booked us into Tamarind Tree Hotel in the village area.
 We also visited another hotel for lunch, Kithala Resort.
 Sri Lanka is a country where restaurant standards vary and it’s hard to know what you will get.
 So a hotel lunch is always a good choice.

 Tamarind Tree Hotel and pool

 This is Tamarind Tree Hotel, Tissamaharama.
 Not bad at all, or what do you think?
 The hotel has clean white buildings around a fantastic pool, a dark blue pool.

 They also have an open dining area with no walls on any sides which is good in tropics, and the entrance hall is the same way.
 You don’t need that much walls in the tropics and you can hear the birds better.
 Yet no mosquitoes were bothering us while sitting out.

 So we sat outdoors and dined the whole evening.
 The chef was standing behind his barbecue and kept asking what we wanted so we spent a long while enjoying with his grilled seafood.

 But at daytime we did something else.
 We spent time around the fantastic pool literally five steps from our door.
 What would be better?

 Here is Clas wondering if he should take a dip before our Yala jeep comes.
 We were going to Yala in half an hour and the camera was ready and packed.
 We had a lovely time at Tamarind Tree and I think there were tamarind trees too, I’m not really good at tropical trees.
 At least there were palms.